 What to Expect from Your New Hip Replacement

 The majority of patients achieve pain-free walking, hiking, bending, stair & ladder climbing, kneeling, crawling and return to low-impact sports such as golf, swimming, cycling, social tennis, and most gym exercises.
-Some activities that require extreme flexibility (such as some yoga positions) may not be possible as it is best to avoid extreme positions, to prevent dislocation of the hip.
+Some activities requiring extreme flexibility (such as some yoga positions) may not be possible as it is best to avoid extreme positions and prevent dislocation of the hip.

-Many younger patients are able to jog (at least a short distance) although this is generally not advised, as it is an activity that involves impact loads to the joint.
+Many younger patients can jog (at least a short distance), although this is generally not advised, as it is an activity that involves impact loads to the joint.
 Sexual activity can be resumed when comfortable, although not recommended in the first six weeks postoperatively.

 You may feel some numbness in the skin around your incision.
 You also may feel some stiffness, particularly with excessive bending.
-These differences often diminish with time, and most patients find these are minor compared with the pain and limited function they experienced prior to surgery.
+These differences often diminish with time, and most patients find these are minor compared with the pain and limited function they experienced before surgery.